Signal integrity or SI is a measure of the quality

 To

-modern wire geometries are taller in proportion to
+wire geometries are taller in proportion to their spacing.

-at the expense of capacitance to ground, hence increasing
+of capacitance to ground, hence increasing the induced

-the induced noise voltage (expressed as a fraction
+noise voltage (expressed as a fraction of supply voltage).

 Technology

-also reduced the headroom between threshold and supply
+reduced the headroom between threshold and supply voltage,

-thus leading to faster transition times.
-These faster
+to faster transition times.
+These faster transition times

-transition times are closely linked to higher capacitive
+are closely linked to higher capacitive cross talk.
+Also,

 These